Are you hoping to take your blog to the next level? Well, there are several strategies that make the top marketing blogs in the industry successful.

 These subtle changes can make a big difference.

-19. Social Media Today – User-Centric
+15. Social Media Today – Success Focus: User-Centric Titles/Descriptions

-20. Search Engine Journal – Scannable Content
+16. Search Engine Journal – Success Focus: Multiple Content Types

 Search Engine Journal does this well.
 Most of its blog posts are able to be scanned in a fast and efficient manner.